matheus-ft/nvim/README.md

 Structure:

+  - `init.lua` calls packer to be setup and also handles plugin-agnostic settings

-  - `after` is a folder that neovim "knows" it exists and all its files are automatically sourced right before the editor is opened
+  - `after` is a folder that neovim "knows" it exists and its files are automatically sourced right before the editor is opened

     - `ftplugin` contains all the filetype specific configurations (only sourced when needed)